iamnachoj/meetApp/README.md

 ## Deployment

+This project was built running create-react-app on npm and with the use of a serverless from AWS.

 Check out my demo <a href='https://iamnachoj.github.io/meetApp/'>here</a>.

 Else, you can fork the project, make sure all dependencies are installed and run 'npm start'